NVSeismoLab/qmlutil/README.md

 This module is a work-in-progress, and may change until a 1.0 release.
 That said, the goal is to keep the current methods and API stable up to and through the 1.0.
 NSL is currently using this lib in production, so it behooves us not to change the API as much as possible.
 More/better doc to come, hopefully.

-NSL builds all python libraries as wheels; to build qmlutil, clone the repo and build an installable wheel in the top-level directory:
 ```shell
 % git clone https://github.com/NVSeismoLab/qmlutil
 % pip wheel -w /tmp ./